xdelacuev0001/tiny-search-engine/common/README.md

 ### Assumptions

-No assumptions beyond those that are clear from the spec.
  We assume that the given parameter for word does not have non-alphabet characters.
 Therefore another assumption we make is that there are no repeating words in an index.
+We also assume that a word is no longer than 50 bytes (as we memory allocated 50) for it.

 ### Files